Electricity system upgraded: Omar Ayub

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He said he was ready for a debate on increase in prices of petroleum products but the matter should not be taken up through an adjournment motion now, as the issue was being heard bythe Lahore High Court (LHC).
+was ready for a debate on increase in prices of petroleum products but the matter should not be taken up through an adjournment motion now, as the issue was being heard by the Lahore High Court (LHC).

 Speaking in the National Assembly while opposing an adjournment motion moved by legislator Naveed Qamar on increase in petroleum prices, he said petroleum development levy was included in the finance bill approved by the National Assembly and its rate had remained flat at a level.